chizuru-nina-yamauchi/Music_Box_Create_Your_Music_GroupWork/README_Chizuru.md

 # MusicBox_Create_Your_Music

 Create the music web application like https://learningmusic.ableton.com/index.html with Spring Boot, Java, JavaScript, HTML, CSS, and Thymeleaf.
+This project is for all the users to feel music closer and enjoy creating the music with the default instrument sounds.

 ## Sound Design and Sound Production for the instrument sounds